hestabroo/website/_posts/2025-09-10-gerrymandering.md

 ### Attempt #2: Targeted Construction
-Given the massive number of potential solutions and the heavy computation required to manipulate these contiguous geometries, I realized I was going to need to be a lot more targeted in my approach.
+Given the massive number of potential solutions and the heavy computation required to manipulate these geometries, I realized I was going to need to be a lot more targeted in my approach.
 My second idea was that I would simply nail it the first time, and build a map from scratch.

 The core idea of gerrymandering is "packing and cracking" - i.e. consolidating all of your opponents votes into a small number of districts where they win with an excessive majority ("packing"), and then diluting the rest of their votes across the remaining districts such that they *just marginally* lose in each.

-Conceptually, my strategy was to first pack then crack - presuming that as long as I could sufficiently pack two districts, the remaining 11 would be easy (*spoiler - they were not*).
-I let the high-level demographics inform the targets for each stage.
+Conceptually, my strategy was to first pack then crack.
+My presumption was that as long as I could sufficiently pack two districts, the remaining 11 would be easy (*spoiler - they were not*).
+I let the high-level results inform the targets for each stage.
 Overall, Republicans held **53%** of the popular vote.
-Therefore, in order to secure a 57% victory in 11 of the 13 districts, the remaining two districts would need to be about **70% Democratic**.
+Therefore, in order to secure a 57% victory in 11 districts, the remaining two districts would need to be about **70% Democratic**.

 ##### Packing!
 So - how to find legal districts that are comprised of 70% Democratic voters?
-My approach was to, like a sculptor, start with the entire "block" of the state and intelligently whittle it down until only a highly condensed district remains.
-If you're a nerd like me who cares, the full specifics of this logic and development process are below, but after several iterations I was able to achieve a successful 70% result:
+My approach was to, like a sculptor, start with the entire "block" of the state and slowly whittle it down until only a highly condensed district remains.
+If you're a nerd like me, the full specifics of this logic and development process are below, but after several iterations I was able to achieve a successful 70% result:

 ![]({{ site.baseurl }}/assets/projects/20250910_gerrymandering/loserdistrict1-ezgif.com-speed.gif)
 <figcaption>The first successful "pack"!
 Creation of a 70% Democratic district</figcaption>